ashfaq1701/temporal_walk/README.md

 ) -> List[List[Tuple[int, int64_t]]]:
 ```

 Similar to get_random_walks but includes timestamps with each node in the walks.
 Uses parallel processing with hardware concurrency.
+In this function the number of contexts remain fixed.
+The number of walks can vary based on their actual lengths after sampling.

 Parameters